VIKINGYFY/AddOns/HandyNotes_WarWithin/RECENT_CHANGES.md

-## Changed in v67
+## Changed in v68

-* Added quests for this week's world boss Kordac
-* Hallowfall: fixed typo on Surveyor's Box questid
+* Hallowfall: show the locations for the Lost and Found quest turn-ins